An innovative influence in music and broadcasting arrived aboard the Galaxy this week, in the shape of John Peel

 Webmaster note: What a shame nobody thought to prevent the passing of the Marine Offences Bill, by infiltrating the Houses of Parliament with a batch of decrepit chairs.

-Martin van der Ven's Offshore Radio site contains some wonderful slides taken aboard the Galaxy, including several of Peelie.
+Martin van der Ven's Offshore Radio Guide contains some wonderful slides taken aboard the Galaxy, including the one above, of Peelie in his bunk.

 Brian Long reports that Tony Blackburn appeared